 GLEN MAURY PARK

 Put on your walking shoes and explore GLEN MAURY PARK in Buena Vista.
-This 315-acre park includes camping, hiking/mountain bike trails, fishing on the Maury River, Olympic-sized pool, playing fields, picnic areas and the 18-hole Rick Jacobson designed links course.
+This 315-acre park includes camping, hiking/mountain bike trails, fishing on the Maury River, Olympic-sized pool, playing fields, picnic areas, and disc golf course.
 Catch a bluegrass, gospel or beach music concert.
 Stroll the BUENA VISTA RIVERWALK, a 2-mile flood wall that connects the park to the nearby Chessie Nature Trail.

 The CHESSIE NATURE TRAIL parallels the Maury River, connecting Lexington and Buena Vista.
 A 7-mile rail-trail, the Chessie’s path is comprised of a portion of the old Chesapeake & Ohio Railroad bed as well as canal towpaths and boat lochs.
 It’s the perfect place to hike and run because it’s easily accessible while also boasting abundant natural beauty, wildlife, and farmsteads.